Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

     - c562d5fc4ff2e4ac1b273aded645ea4a4741add89aaf8faf8901f3f2e2413e15
     - Applesoft BASIC program data, first line number 16

-Taking a look at those files quickly, it seems like the Document summary and Summary Information both have some encrypted data, but are relatively small.
+Examining those files, it seems like the Document summary and Summary Information both have some encrypted data, but are relatively small.
 The workbook file seems to have a huge amount of data, encrypted or machine code that is not able to be analyzed much further right now.
-We do see the string `“MZ”` come up in multiple places, but its hard to say if that actually signifies an executable packed in this file.
+The string `“MZ”` is observed using a hex-editor, coming up in multiple places, but it does not indicate this excel file has an executable packed inside.

-* Going back and checking with DetectItEasy, all 3 new files are classified as `“Binary”`.
+* Checking these 3 extracted files with DetectItEasy, all 3 new files are classified as `“Binary”`.

 * The Workbook appear to be the contents we extracted from the original xls file.